JackDilger/spins-and-needles-ms4/README.md

   ![Comment feedback](documentation/readme_images/comment-add-feedback.JPG)

 - __Reset Password- Links to user story 18__
-  - Users can recover or reset the password connected to their log in at any time.
+  - Users can reset the password connected to their log in at any time.
   - This option is found at the log in screen by clicking the 'Forgotten Password?' link.

   ![Reset Password](documentation/readme_images/reset-password-live-site.JPG)